sivkhiran/sivkhiran/README.md

 Embarking on a data-driven journey, I am a passionate Data Scientist and Machine Learning enthusiast.
 I hold a Masters Degree in Data Science at [__University of Maryland, Baltimore County__](https://umbc.edu/).
 My expertise lies in unraveling complex datasets and deriving meaningful insights to drive strategic decision-making.
 <h2>🪚🔧 My Skills 😀😀:</h2>

-Starting at a young age, I acquired coding skills by initially learning the __Python__ language.
+Starting  a young age, I acquired coding skills by initially learning the __Python__ language.
 Currently, I am expanding my knowledge by studying, which enhances my comprehension of machine learning and data science.
 Consequently, I have developed a strong grasp of coding principles.
 Additionally, I have furthered my expertise by gaining proficiency in other programming languages, including __R__, which are essential for pursuing a career as a __machine learning engineer__ or a __data scientist__.

 Throughout my experience in the field of data science and machine learning, I have acquired a comprehensive set of skills.
 These valuable tools and techniques have empowered me to successfully develop and comprehend intricate machine learning projects.